 While improvements on existing research, BioSpatial H2O datasets are limited in several key respects.
 The datasets available for operating BioSpatial H2O limit the ability to model crops in regions where they are grown, but no data is available because they are grown intermittently.
 Another issue is that Cligen climate data are based on a location sampling driven by available stations.
-This contrasts with STATSGO2 data, which are relatively high resolution and completely cover most of the continental United States.
+This contrasts with SSURGO2.1/STATSGO2 data, which are relatively high resolution and completely cover most of the continental United States.
 Cligen station coverage of the United States is relatively complete (i.e., a dozen stations in each state), but that does not preclude bias introduced by the number of stations available over a geographic area.
 County, state, and national estimates might be biased by the station sampling of the local climate if coverage is low or clustered in a particular area.
 Harvest and planting date data is also not as complete as available Cligen stations, so the actual stations in use for each crop category will vary by feedstock.
-Finally, the climate and soil data management system is more complex than the SD model described and next section and would not be as easily modified by users inexperienced in database management and model automation.
+Finally, the climate and soil data management system is more complex than the SD model described and would not be as easily modified by users inexperienced in database management and model automation.

 3.3.
 Overview of the SD Model